SmithsonianWorkshops/HydraResources/Regular_Expressions.md

 [\d.-]  Digits, decimal points and hyphens
 ```

+TODO: example with character classes (using prose sentences?)

 #### Match a metacharacter as a literal (escaping) `\`

-We've started seeing characters that are treated as special chracters in the regular expression.
-How would you match one of these characters if they occur in the text your matching?
+We've started seeing characters that are treated as special characters in the regular expression.
+How would you match one of these characters if they occur in the text you're matching?

 You use a backslash `\` in your pattern to identify a character as being a literal match even if it's a metacharacter.

 So, if you have the string `[See note below]` and you want to match the `[` you would use `\[` in your regular expression. regex101.com is very helpful in identifying where a character is being interpreted as a metacharacter.

 Some of the common metacharacters that should be escaped: `[](){}\-.*?+|^$`
+(so to match a `\` you use `\\` :smile: )

 #### Exercises: Quantification with pre-defined character classes